ThomasRohde/llm-wasm-sandbox/docs/PUBLISHING.md

 # Publishing to PyPI

-This document provides step-by-step instructions for publishing the `llm-wasm-sandbox` package to PyPI.
+This document provides step-by-step instructions for publishing the `llm-wasm-sandbox` package to PyPI using the **uv package manager**.

+> **Note**: This project uses `uv` for all packaging operations.
+The traditional `twine` workflow is no longer used.

 ## Pre-Release Checklist